junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Okay," Dean swallows the lump in his throat.
 "Okay.
 Amy Pond, I promise you.
 Is that why you're telling me all that?"

-"I don't know, just in case."
-Amy says, a lot calmer than before.
+"I don't know, just in case," Amy says, a lot calmer than before.
 "And I will try my best to do the same for you and Castiel, if the worst comes."

 She strikes a match right then, flashing bright both their solemn faces.